Ecommerce packaging: The ultimate guide

 The best part about these custom options is that they’re more accessible than ever before.
 You don’t have to break your first million before you invest in custom packaging.
 You can give your customers a high-end experience without a high-end cost.

-Services like Packhelp or Lumi let you design your own packaging elements.
-These companies allow you to view a 3D image of what the final product will look like.
-Websites like Cratejoy are an excellent place for packaging for subscription box-based businesses.
-A custom package may be even more important if you’re selling a monthly subscription box.
+Services like Packhelp let you design your own packaging elements.
+These companies also allow you to view a 3D image of the final product.
+Websites like Cratejoy are excellent places for packaging for subscription box-based online businesses.
+A custom package may become even more important if you’re selling a monthly subscription box.

 Types of Packaging

-Tape may seem like the most boring part of eCommerce packaging but it’s a key to packaging success.
+Tape may seem like the least exciting part of ecommerce packaging but it’s a key to packaging success.
 If you ship your orders in boxes, packing tape is literally the glue that holds it all together.

 Basic clear acrylic tape is fine for boxes holding up to about 15 pounds.
 It’s inexpensive and, with a good tape dispenser, easy to use.